 Public opinion shows that it is possible to fight back and win on things such as austerity and the climate.
 It is possible to win elections and change policy, but this alone is not enough.
 Through a new democratic settlement based on constitutional reform, we can begin to build a political system in which the values and rights of the people are enshrined.
 This way, we can end the crisis of democracy before its effects grow deeper.

-Rob Abrams is Unlock Democracy’s Activism & Outreach Coordinator
+This blog is by Rob, Unlock Democracy’s Activism and Outreach Coordinator